Type 1 or 2 diabetes in pregnancy

 Folic acid and diabetes

-You’ll need to get a prescription for this from your GP because you can’t get this dose of folic acid over the counter.
+You’ll need to get this prescribed by your GP because you can’t get this dose of folic acid over the counter.

 Your mental health